 Bokan, Canary Wharf

 Considering the amount of teetering skyscrapers round here (and suits with cash to splash), it's surprising there's not more snazzy altitude-inducing bars opening up in this part of town.
-But maybe this newly launched bar hails a rooftop revolution for Canary Wharf.
-There's a restaurant and bar on the 37th and 38th floors of the Novotel, but up on the 39th floor is here you'll find all the alfreso air terrace action, with sundowner cocktails, live jazz and daybeds (like the sound of this already).
+But maybe this city slicker bar hails a rooftop revolution for Canary Wharf.
+There's a restaurant and bar on the 37th and 38th floors of the Novotel, but up on the 39th floor you'll find all the alfresco air terrace action, with specialist gin bar, live jazz and daybeds (like the sound of this already).